tc39/proposal-array-from-async/README.md

 they need to be handled as **special syntax cases**:
 `value |> await |> one` to simulate `one(await value)`, etc.

-### Hack pipes favor the most-common use cases
+### Hack pipes favor more-common use cases
 Both Hack pipes and F# pipes put a **syntax tax** on different cases.
-Hack pipes put a syntax tax on just unary functions.
+Hack pipes put a syntax tax only on unary functions.
 F# pipes put a syntax tax on everything besides unary functions.

 The case of “unary function” is in general be **less common**